About the School of Medicine

 SIX-YEAR PROGRAM:

-• Minimum GPA of 3.5 or 85% in Grade 12 including Chemistry, Biology and Physics or Mathematics
+- Canada: Minimum overall GPA of 85% in Grade 12 top six academic subjects, including minimum 85% in Grade 12 Chemistry, Biology, and Physics or Mathematics.

 FIVE-YEAR PROGRAM:

-*Students who have completed one or more years of university OR who have received an undergraduate degree will be assessed on an individual basis but are expected to present courses in Chemistry, Biology and either physics or mathematics, with minimum GPA of 3.0 or equivalent.
+**Students who have completed one or more years of university OR who have received an undergraduate degree will be assessed on an individual basis but are expected to present courses in chemistry, biology and either physics or mathematics, with minimum GPA of 3.3 or equivalent.

 International Electives